Plantagenet Of York

 Edward of York was born circa 1373, the eldest son of Edmund of Langley, 1st Duke of York, (fourth surviving son of Edward III) and his first wife, Isabella of Castile, daughter of Pedro the Cruel and his mistress, Maria de Padilla.

 Edward was knighted at the coronation of King Richard II, on 16 July 1377, he remained close to his cousin King Richard throughout his life.
-At the age of eight, Edward accompanied his father to Lisbon where he was betrothed to Beatrice, the daughter of King Ferdinand of Portugal, on 29 August 1381 as part of a political alliance between England and Portugal against Castile, but following a rapprochement between Portugal and Castile the marriage was annulled and Beatrice later married King John I of Castile.
+At the age of eight, Edward accompanied his father to Lisbon where he was betrothed to Beatrice, the daughter of King Ferdinand of Portugal, on 29 August 1381 as part of a political alliance between England and Portugal against Castile.
+Following a rapprochement between Portugal and Castile the marriage was annulled and Beatrice later married King John I of Castile.
 King Richard created Edward Earl of Rutland on 25 February 1390.

 In revenge against the Lords Appellant, Richard II arrested his uncle, Edward III's youngest son, Thomas of Woodstock, Duke of Gloucester, on 11 July 1397.
 Edward, Earl of Rutland was appointed to Gloucester's office of Constable of England and served on of the eight-member commission which reached the decision to accuse Gloucester of high treason.
 He was later accused of sending men to assist in his uncle's subsequent murder at Calais, which he denied.
 However in September 1397 Edward received a large grant of Gloucester's forfeited lands, and was created Duke of Aumale, a title which had previously been held by his uncle.